Medically reviewed by Drugs.com. Last updated on Mar 18, 2023.

 - Abdomen — When atherosclerosis narrows the arteries to the intestines, there may be dull or cramping pain in the middle of the abdomen, usually beginning 15 to 30 minutes after a meal.
 Sudden complete blockage of an intestinal artery often causes severe abdominal pain, sometimes with vomiting, bloody stool and abdominal swelling.

-Legs — Narrowing of the leg arteries from atherosclerosis is known as peripheral artery disease.
+- Legs — Narrowing of the leg arteries from atherosclerosis is known as peripheral artery disease.
 It can cause cramping pain in the leg muscles, especially during exercise.
 If narrowing is severe, there may be pain at rest, cold toes and feet, pale or bluish skin and hair loss on the legs.

 Your doctor will review your medical history, your current symptoms and any medications you are taking.

 Your doctor will ask you about your family history of heart disease, stroke and other circulatory problems, and your family history of high blood cholesterol.
 He or she will ask about cigarette smoking, your diet, and how much exercise you get.

 Your doctor will measure your blood pressure and heart rate.
 He or she will examine you, paying special attention to your circulation, sometimes listening to the arteries in the neck.
 The exam includes feeling for pulses in your neck, wrists, groin and feet.
 Your doctor may check the blood pressure in your legs, to compare it to the pressure in your arms.
 The ratio of your blood pressure at your ankle to the blood pressure inside your elbow is called an ankle-brachial index or ABI.